secretlycarl/plex-playlist-sort/README.md

 # Info
 Requires python set up on your device, as well as the plexapi package.

-I tested this on a Windows 11 machine.
+I tested this on a Windows 11 machine, and only used music playlists.
+Not sure how it would handle video playlists.

 Before running, replace the PLEX_BASEURL and PLEX_TOKEN with your url and token.